typotheque/text-shaping/docs/1-Unicode.md

 Because of the fundamental graphic analysis, the inherent vowel is not encoded separately from its consonant letter as it has no graphic significance.
 On the other hand, the inherent vowel killer sign is encoded as a character of its own, although it does not represent a phonetic segment but only suppresses the inherent vowel.

-Graphically atomic written structures (bases or signs) are **sequentially encoded** (as character sequences) if they represent sequences of phonetic segments (in particular, consonant clusters), while certain graphically composite written structures (aksharas or groups of signs) are **atomically encoded** because they represent simple phonetic segments.
-Also, atomically encoded graphically composite structures are often prone to confusable alternative encodings.
+Graphically atomic writing units (bases or signs) are **sequentially encoded** (as character sequences) if they represent sequences of phonetic segments (in particular, consonant clusters), while certain graphically composite writing units (aksharas or groups of signs) are **atomically encoded** because they represent simple phonetic segments.
+Also, atomically encoded graphically composite writing units are often prone to confusable alternative encodings.
 Thus when no equivalent sequence is defined to address such issues, the Unicode Standard tries to specify the preferred encodings and discourage those confusable alternatives.

 > FIGURE:\
 > Complexly encoded atomic and atomically encoded composite.
 Equivalent sequence and normalization, as well as “Use” vs. “Do Not Use”.\